For WBTT, the show must go on(line)

 SARASOTA – For Westcoast Black Theatre Troupe, the decision to go dark for the remainder of its 20th anniversary season due to the coronavirus disease was particularly painful as it had just opened its newly renovated theater building to patrons in January.

-In an effort to lift spirits as well as generate critically needed revenue, WBTT is proud to launch its new live streaming platform, “WBTT Live!” with the musical, Vinnette Carroll’s “Your Arms Too Short to Box with God,” the production that WBTT was forced to cancel in March, after just three weeks of its run.
+In an effort to lift spirits as well as generate critically needed revenue, WBTT is launching its new live streaming platform, “WBTT Live!” with the musical, Vinnette Carroll’s “Your Arms Too Short to Box with God,” the production that WBTT was forced to cancel in March, after just three weeks of its run.

 WBTT LIVE! will offer videos of favorite performances, messages from favorite troupe members, and special events.